georgeMaged98/Localeconnect/README.md

 ### Security

 We utilized JWT for authentication.
-Access to services is managed through the API-Gateway post-registration/login.
+Authentication is implemented within the User Service.
+Access to services is managed through the API-Gateway after successful login.

 ## Postman Documentation